Home / Career Guides / Network Administrator

 How much do network administrators make?

 Network administrator salaries will vary by experience, industry, education, location, and organization size.
-Specializations within the field, such as cloud computing or security, can also significantly impact compensation.
+Specializations within the field, such as cloud computing or security, can also significantly impact their compensation.

 Highest paying industries